Department of Mathematics - about us

 As one of Europe’s leading institutes at the interface of mathematics with applications and other sciences, one of our core missions is to build a bridge between theoretical understanding and practical applications - and to use this bridge in both directions.
 Concrete problems from engineering, finance, life sciences, data analysis, and other applied or scientific fields often lead directly into the heart of challenging mathematical problems.
 We try to isolate and solve them!
 On the other hand, a theoretical understanding of the underlying structures often opens up new possibilities for the applications.
 We try to communicate the solutions to those places where they are needed!

-Application-oriented teachingA university consists of research and of teaching, and ideally connects both.
+A university consists of research and of teaching, and ideally connects both.
 Our thorough interest in the theory behind applications is reflected by our teaching profile.
-We offer a general mathematics bachelor and masters education, as well as several master degrees with a specific applied profile.
-On top of that, we also house the elite degree programs TopMath and FIM (Finance and Information Management).
+We offer a general mathematics Bachelor and Masters education, as well as several Master degrees with a specific applied profile, as well as the elite degree program TopMath.

-Treating students of all levels (bachelor, master, PhD) as individuals with different skill profiles, and finding the best way to support and develop them, is one of our core missions in education.
+Treating students of all levels (Bachelor, Master, PhD) as individuals with different skill profiles, and finding the best way to support and develop them, is one of our core missions in education.
 Working and learning at the TUM Department of Mathematics connects the best of two worlds: the inherent beauty of mathematics and the applied power of solid theory.

 Workshop: Mathematical Modeling and Scientific Computing

 Event series: The 7 great adventures in mathematics

 - 30 June 2022 16:30 – 17:30 Karin Binder (LMU): "Test positiv - trotzdem gesund?
 Wie man Bayesianisches Denken fördern kann"

 - 4 July 2022 15:00 – 16:00 Lukas Wessels: TBA